biobakery/maaslin3/README.md

 ## How to Run ##
 #### Run MaAsLin 3 on HMP2 example data:

+Note that we include `reads_filtered` as a fixed effect since variable read depth over the samples is likely to create prevalence effects.
+Because these data are compositional, setting `median_comparison_abundance = TRUE` is recommended so that the abundance coefficients are tested against the median coefficient.
+By contrast, we can set `median_comparison_prevalence = FALSE` since we do not the typical bug to have no prevalence association with the included variables.

 ```
 #Read features table
 taxa_table_name <- system.file("extdata", "HMP2_taxonomy.tsv", package = "maaslin3")